Policy and Procedure #407.0 Accessibility

 2. Application

-In applying the core principles of the AODA, this policy shall:
+In aligning with the fundamental principles of the Accessibility for Ontarians with Disabilities Act (AODA), this policy shall:

-1. ensure that Board programs and services are provided in a manner that respects the dignity and independence of persons with disabilities;
+1. commit to providing Board programs and services that preserve and promote the dignity and independence of persons with disabilities, fostering an inclusive environment respecting individual autonomy;

-3. ensure that persons with disabilities are given opportunities equal to others in obtaining, using or benefiting from Board programs and services; and
+4. ensure that individuals with disabilities have equitable opportunities in obtaining, using, or benefiting from Board programs and services.
+This policy aims to eliminate barriers, ensuring accessibility for all, fostering equal opportunities; and

-4. ensure that all communications and interactions with persons with disabilities take into account the individual differences and needs.
+5. ensure that all communications and interactions with individuals with disabilities consider their unique needs.

 This policy applies to all members of the Board community, including but not limited to: trustees, employees, students, parents/guardians, committee members, permit holders, vendors, service providers, contractors, volunteers and visitors, as well as all other persons who are invited to or who work on Board property.